AdobeDocs/commerce-learn.en/help/cloud/troubleshooting/config-values.md

 # Learn where config values are located

 This guide provides a comprehensive overview of how to locate, validate, and manage configuration values in Adobe Commerce.
-It covers basic methods like querying the core_config_data table and using Magento CLI commands, as well as advanced techniques involving XML files and environment-specific configurations.
-You'll also learn best practices for maintaining consistency across different environments and how to use tools like the Adobe Commerce Cloud admin UI and .magento.app.yaml for setting environment variables.
-This knowledge is essential for developers and administrators to efficiently manage their Adobe Commerce configurations.
+It covers basic methods like querying the core_config_data table and using CLI commands, as well as advanced techniques involving XML files and environment-specific configurations.
+Learn best practices for maintaining consistency across different environments and how to use tools like the Adobe Commerce Cloud admin UI and .magento.app.yaml for setting environment variables.

 ## Who is this video for